gianpaoloRD/Avoiding-game-jetpack-compose/README.md

    - Earn points for each obstacle avoided.

 3. **Score Submission**:
-   - After game over, enter your name to save the score.
+   - After the game is over, enter your name to save the score.
    - View the scoreboard to see your score or clear it with the "Erase All Scores" button.

 ## Project Structure